giuliano0s/league-bets-public/README.md

 Public releases of league-bets

 ## Definition:
-League Bets is a pack multi-variate prediction models with target on League of Legends Professional matches results.
+League Bets is a machine learning system that predicts outcomes of professional League of Legends matches.
+It uses real data scraped from Riot’s API, processes it, and trains models to predict match winners and "total kills" (score).

 #### Current real proof accuracy:
 <dl>